 Most courses only do 180 days, a typical school year.
 I don’t like having the little kids take such a big break while they are working on learning to read.

 Once they recognize the letters and know their sounds, they can move onto the McGuffey Primer page.

 This is a continuation of the preschool year and goes through 222 days.
 They will be counting to twenty and will have some other activities to do, but again, the focus is on learning to read.

 This page uses sight words.
 Sight reading gets kids reading more quickly and more fluently.
 You are reading this by sight, not by sounding out words.
 Phonics is covered in Getting Ready 2.
 There are three ways to do the sight words.
-They are on the site, where they can click on the words to hear them and to practice them.
-They are available as an app (only at Google Play so far).
-That has all of the sight words and all of the stories for the whole course which can be used offline.
+They are on the site, where they can click on the words to hear them and to practice them until they are ready to read the story that matches the words.
 The sight words are also in book form.
 Learn to Read with EP has all of the words and stories, which are also on Kindle.
 My offline curriculum, has a book called Big Step which has all the sight words and stories and more math and writing and goes for a whole year.
 The McGuffey Primer page on EP is only 50 lessons long.